How to Get Freelance Digital Marketing Jobs

 Clients are the lifeblood of a freelance business, so every freelancer needs to master how to get freelance marketing jobs.
 Plan on spending half of your time serving clients and the other half promoting your services.
 That’s the only way to avoid the dreaded feast-or-famine cycles many freelancers complain about.

 You may be wondering, “How can I start freelancing marketing?”
 It’s extremely difficult to get clients when you’re just starting out.
 You don’t have testimonials from past clients.
 You don’t have concrete results to show potential clients what you’re capable of doing.
 You don’t have a track record to speak of.
 You may not even be able to give away your services for free!

 If that’s the case, then become a digital marketing apprentice through Acadium.
-In a three-month apprenticeship, you’ll gain hands-on experience you can leverage to promote your services.
+In a three-month apprenticeship, you’ll gain the hands-on experience you can leverage to promote your services.
 You’ll generate work samples and measurable results to add to your portfolio and resume.
 You’ll have social proof from your mentor, who can also help you expand your network.
 Sign up for free here.